janpetzold/prince2-foundation-summary/README.md

 - [Flashcards](http://quizlet.com/9018193/prince2-foundation-flash-cards/)
 - http://www.prince2primer.com/key-prince2-foundation-and-practitioner-exam-learning-points

-## Addendum ##
+## Addendum 1 - best practices ##

 As a minor update I want to add some best practices that are not related to PRINCE2 at all and just summarized for later reference.
 They may make it into a further (independent) guide.

 ### Goals ###
-Goals are often unclear - if you don't ask, everybody will asume that things are clear.
+Goals are often unclear - if you don't ask, executives/board will assume that things are fine.
 So better ask for details right away.
-If you don't get them, ask for somebody who might know.
+If you don't get them, ask for someone who might know.

 Relations matter - if people estimate too defensively it might make sense to get other opinions or bypass them.